redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-patching/automated-patch-management.md

 -   Start by clicking "Templates" from the left side pane menu, and then click on the GREEN +  icon to create a "Workflow Template".

--   Create the name "Satellite / Patching Workflow" and click save (there are no other options necessary to select on this page).
+-   Create the name "SATELLITE / Patching Workflow" and click save (there are no other options necessary to select on this page).

 -   This should open a blank workflow.
 You can always get back to this workflow from the template by selecting the blue 'Workflow Visualizer' button.